 Comparing the Cost of Building a House vs. Buying

-New-home sales had a median sales price of $320,000 and an average sales price of $377,200 in September 2018, according to the latest joint data report from the U.S. Census Bureau and the U.S. Department of Housing and Urban Development.
-Housing inventory had a 7.1-month supply.
+New-home sales had a median sales price of $326,800 and an average sales price of $405,400 in September 2020, according to the latest joint data report from the U.S. Census Bureau and the U.S. Department of Housing and Urban Development.
+New housing inventory at the time had a 3.6-month supply.

-The sales price for all types of existing homes (condos, co-ops, single-family, and townhomes) was $258,100 in September, according to data from the National Association of Realtors (NAR).
-This represents a 4.2 percent increase compared to September 2017.
+The sales price for all types of existing homes (condos, co-ops, single-family, and townhomes) was $311,800 during the same month, according to data from the National Association of Realtors (NAR).
+This represents a 14.8% increase compared to September 2019.

 Building Your Home

-The average cost to construct a single-family home is $237,760, according to a 2017 survey conducted by the National Association of Home Builders (NAHB).
-The organization also found that the average single-family home size is 2,776 square feet, which means the typical buyer might expect to pay about $86 per square foot.
+The average cost to construct a single-family home was $296,652 in 2019, according to the most recent survey conducted by the National Association of Home Builders (NAHB).
+The organization also found that the average single-family home size was 2,594 square feet, which means the typical buyer might have expected to pay about $114 per square foot in 2019.

-The following is a break down of many of the major categories of expenses, based on data from the NAHB:
+The following is a breakdown of many of the major categories of expenses inolved in building a new home, based on 2019 data from the NAHB:

-"Other," uncategorized expenses account for $4,722 on average, according to the NAHB.
-There's also the cost associated with buying the land you'd build on.
-The average price of a finished lot, including financing, is about $92,000.
+Don't forget the other important cost of buying the land you'd build on.
+The average price of a finished lot, including financing, was about $90,000 in 2019.

-The average length of time to complete construction on a single-family home is 6.5 months, according to data from the Census Bureau's Survey of Construction.
-This is after the month on average it takes to authorize new construction.
+And, finally, there is the time involved in building a new home.
+The average length of time to complete construction on a single-family home is seven months, according to data from the Census Bureau's Survey of Construction.
+This doesn't include the month (on average) that it takes to authorize new construction.

 Buying Your Home

-The median price on an existing single-family specifically is $260,500, according to the NAR's latest data.
-This is up nearly 5 percent from the same period in 2017.
+The median price on an existing single-family home in 2019 was $274,600, according to the NAR's 2019 Housing Affordability Index.
+This was up nearly 5% from the same period in 2018.